Many Americans assume they’re paying higher taxes now than they will in retirement. But what if that assumption turns out to be false?

 Likewise, you can also minimize your capital gains tax through a range of tricks and strategies.
 Holding an asset for at least a year reduces the tax rate from your regular income tax rate to the far lower capital gains rate.
 Even that you can sometimes avoid.
 For example, if you lived in a property for at least two of the last five years before selling, your first $500,000 in gains are tax-free if you’re married and $250,000 if you’re single.

 The rules can get arcane and complex quickly, so talk through your tax strategy with a financial advisor if you have any doubts about how to move forward.
-If you don’t currently have a financial advisor, SmartAsset has a tool that will help you find a reputable advisor near you.
+If you don’t currently have a financial advisor, SmartAsset has a tool that will help you find a vetted advisor near you.

 6. Consider Municipal Bonds in Retirement